Top Foods to Stock in your Gluten Free Pantry

 Celiac Disease

 If you have any of the above conditions, eating gluten-free foods would help you.
 Following it as the latest food trend, however, will affect your health.
-You may not get enough fiber or develop certain deficiencies.
+You may not get enough fibre or develop certain deficiencies.

 Rice is healthy and naturally gluten-free.
 It is my go-to gluten-free food.
 Rice has nutrients like B vitamins and fibre.
 Contrary to what many people think, eating rice won’t increase weight or blood sugar levels.
 It all depends on the quantity of rice that you eat.